 I completed an undergraduate degree in Kinesiology and Physical Education at Wilfrid Laurier University in 2011, an advanced certificate in Athletic Therapy from Mount Royal University in 2012, and a master’s degree in Physical Therapy from Queen’s University in 2014.
 I am currently a PhD Candidate in the Department of Kinesiology at Wilfrid Laurier.
 My research focus is on cognitive-motor integration with respect to dynamic balance control and sport-related concussion.
 This includes how the visual and vestibular sensory systems work together to maintain standing balance while performing integrated visuomotor tasks.
 The goal of my research is to investigate objective methods of assessment for clinicians to determine an athletes true readiness for return to play from concussion.
 Furthermore, I hope to investigate the effects of dysfunction in these sensory systems in the developing athlete with a history of concussion, specifically with rugby players.

-In addition to my academic and clinical background, I am a proud advocate for mental wellness.
-Through experiences with post-traumatic grief, I hope to offer support and share my story with those dealing with bereavement and loss in the Waterloo Region.
+In addition to my academic and clinical background, I keep active in the gym and get outside as much as possible hiking with my dog, camping, and mountain biking.
+I am also a proud advocate for mental wellness.
+Through my own experiences, I hope to offer support and share my story with those dealing with bereavement, loss, and post-traumatic stress.

 Please contact me at firstname.lastname@example.org for further information regarding sports therapy services, community and/or clinical education.